Sleet-Design/Sleet-Templates/Blank Blank/README.md

 ---

 On a side note...
-This is the template that I will be using, or starting with, whenever I create a new template.
+This is the template that I will be using, or starting with, whenever I create a new single page theme.